When Communities Lead, Change is Lasting

 Founded by a group of committed Kenyans, Lwala invests in unleashing the latent capacity within communities.
 Communities lead in the design, implementation, and evaluation of our work.

 Pillars of Our Community-Led Approach

-96% of Lwala’s staff is Kenyan and 56% are from our patient population.
+96% of Lwala’s staff is Kenyan and 50% are from our patient population.
 We have a community-level advisory committee and Kenyan board and 60% of our US board members identify as African or African American.
 Learn more